 Community Water - The Tesuque Mutual Domestic Water Consumers Association provides water services to 107 service connections or a population of about 370.
-Bishop’s Lodge and Shidoni have their own water systems.
-Notably, no water system in Tesuque has had any violations for exceeding federal contaminant standards in recent years.
+Bishop’s Lodge currently has their own water system but they will be required to connect with the Regional Water System when it becomes available.

+Shidoni has their own water system.

 Wastewater Infrastructure- Most households in Tesuque rely on individual septic tanks to manage their wastewater.
 Tesuque’s unique geographic characteristics, including soil depth to bedrock, percolation rate, depth to shallowest water table, slope, and flooding potential mean that many households in Tesuque are required to treat wastewater to higher standards than are achieved with a conventional septic systems and must purchase more expensive septic tank systems.
 Bishop’s Lodge, Sol y Sombra Trailer Park, Riverside Mobile Home Park, and Tesuque Elementary school each have small wastewater facilities to serve their populations.